radianceteam/everscale-client-dotnet-bridge/readme.md

-﻿# TON SDK Dotnet Bridge
+﻿# TON SDK .NET Bridge

 Bridge is aimed to solve issues with TON struct marshalling to managed code and vice versa.